ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - {{SLSA}}
 - {{SWID}}

-The contents of the Statement may be placed in the protected header `payload`, or the Issuer may use {{-COSE-HASH}}, storing a hash of the Statement.
 Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement.

 Issuers can produce Signed Statements about different Artifacts under the same Identity.